carlhenrikrolf/microtonOS/learn/australian.md

 # Australian Aboriginial Music

+> [!warning]
+> My knowledge of Australian music is limited, so mistakes are very likely.
+If you know something I don't, please raise an issue on Github.

 The traditional music of Australian aboriginals is predominantly vocal.
 Sometimes it is accompanied by a drone played on a didgeridoo.

 <table>